Kingxukai/linux/Documentation/driver-api/virtio/writing_virtio_drivers.rst

 ============

-This document serves as a basic guideline for driver programmers that need to hack a new virtio driver or understand the essentials of the existing ones.
+This document serves as a basic guideline for driver programmers that need to hack a new virtio driver or understand the woke essentials of the existing ones.
 See :ref:`Virtio on Linux <virtio>` for a general overview of virtio.